grbeno/markdown-editor/README.md

 ## Markdown editor & previewer
 ---
-- I have created this tool to edit readme files for github.
+- I have created this tool to edit README.md files for github.
 - Node.js 18.16.1, ReactJS, react-markdown
 ---